Frequently Asked Questions

 I am an adult who stutters.
 How do I obtain speech therapy?

 Contact a speech language pathologist who has experience working with people who stutter.

 The Canadian Association of Speech-Language and Audiology Canada (SAC) has a database of registered SLPs across Canada.
 Also contact provincial associations of speech-language pathologists, who may also be able to direct you to clinics or health centres that provides therapy.

-Two to four-week intensive therapy programs are available in Edmonton, Toronto, Ottawa and Montreal.
+There are two to four-week intensive therapy programs in Edmonton, Toronto, Ottawa and Montreal.
 For more information see our Clinics page.

 - To learn ways to speak more easily and to reduce anxiety and negative feelings

 - To discuss your needs, fears and goals with the therapist before and during therapy

 - To work closely with other people who stutter - if you are doing an intensive course.
 The support of others is a highly valuable part of therapy.